-No matter your status within your business, whether you be sole trader, partner, director or sharholder, unless your tax affairs are quite straightforward and you have been taxed through the PAYE system, you will need to calculate your taxes through self assessment by completing a tax return.
+No matter your status within your business, whether you be sole trader, partner, director or shareholder unless your tax affairs are quite straightforward and you have been taxed through the PAYE system, you will need to calculate your taxes through self-assessment by completing a tax return.

 Completion of your tax return involves reporting your income and your capital gains and allows you to claim tax allowances or tax reliefs.

-Fortunately, and rather benevolently, Her Majesty’s Revenue and Customs allow a much longer period for those who must complete self assessment to pay their tax than those whose tax comes direct from their wages.
-You need not pay tax on income made in any given tax year until the January of the year following.
+Fortunately, and rather benevolently, Her Majesty’s Revenue and Customs allow a much longer period for those who must complete self-assessment to pay their tax than those whose tax comes directly from their wages.
+You need not pay tax on income made in any given tax year until January of the year following.

 Unfortunately, this tends to lull people into a false sense of security that there’s plenty of time to “do it later” and then keep pushing it aside until later suddenly becomes “too late.”

 Late return of your self-assessment form makes you liable to a penalty.
 If you’re “old school” and complete your tax return on paper, you have until 31 October; though should you miss this deadline, you still have until 31 January to complete it, along with the more “up-to-date,” online.